xak2000/nomad/website/source/api/json-jobs.html.md

 ### Update

 Specifies the task group update strategy.
 When omitted, rolling updates are disabled.
-The update stanza can be specified at the job or task group level.
+The update block can be specified at the job or task group level.
-When specified at the job, the update stanza is inherited by all task groups.
+When specified at the job, the update block is inherited by all task groups.
-When specified in both the job and in a task group, the stanzas are merged with the task group's taking precedence.
+When specified in both the job and in a task group, the blocks are merged with the task group's taking precedence.
 The `Update` object supports the following
 attributes: